MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Methodology

+As shown in Figure \ref{fig3}, the UNet consists of two encoder blocks (EB), a bottle block (BB) and two decoder blocks (DB).
+At each encoder step, we halve the number of input features and then remain unchanged at bottle step, but the number of features is doubled at each decoder step.
+The details of each encoder, bottle, decoder block are all similar, which contains a feature transform layer, a time embedding layer, and a ReLU activation layer.
+Note that we remove the ReLU activation layer in the final decoder block for estimating gradients.
+At each block, its output is obtained by first feeding the output of previous block and time step $t$ into the feature transform and time embedding layers, respectively, and then fusing them in an element-by-element product manner, finally followed by a softplus activation.

-{\bf Meta-Learning Objective.} Different from previous gradient based meta-learning methods that learns meta-optimizer in a bi-level optimization manner, as shown in Figure~\ref{fig2}(b), we employ a diffusion process to train our MetaDiff meta-optimizer.
-However, unlike existing diffusion models \cite{ho2020denoising} where the target data $x_0$ is known (i.e., origin images), the target variable of our MetaDiff is model weights (i.e., $w_{0}$) of base learner $g_{w}(\cdot)$ which is unknown.
+{\bf Meta-Learning Objective.} Different from previous gradient based meta-learning methods that learn a meta-optimizer in a bi-level optimization manner, as shown in Figure~\ref{fig2}(b), we employ a diffusion process to train our MetaDiff.
+However, unlike existing diffusion models \cite{ho2020denoising} where the target data $x_0$ is known (\emph{i.e.}, origin images), the target variable of our MetaDiff is model weight (\emph{i.e.}, $w_{0}$) of base learner $g_{w}(\cdot)$ which is unknown.
 Thus, a key challenge of training our MetaDiff is how to obtain a large number of target weight $w_{0}$ for base learner $g_{w}(\cdot)$.